apache/mesos/docs/configuration.md

   </td>
   <td>
 Path to a JSON-formatted file containing credentials.
-These credentials are used to authenticate HTTP endpoints on the slave.
+These credentials are used to authenticate HTTP endpoints on the agent.
 Path can be of the form <code>file:///path/to/file</code> or <code>/path/to/file</code>.
 <p/>
 Example: